linagora/linid-im-api-corelib/docs/plugins/create-authorization-plugin.md

-# Creating an Authorization Plugin for Directory Manager API
+# Creating an Authorization Plugin for Identity Manager API

-This guide walks you through the steps to create an **Authorization Plugin** using the `dm-api-core` library.
+This guide walks you through the steps to create an **Authorization Plugin** using the `linid-im-api-corelib` library.
 An authorization plugin is responsible for validating tokens and evaluating whether a request is allowed to access or modify certain resources based on the configured access control logic.